-Apart from Mayon Skyline and Cagsawa Ruins, Hoyop Hoyopan Cave is another tourist spot in Albay that is a must-visit place.
-It is located in Barangay Cotmon in Camalig and is privately owned by Nuylan, Guerrero and Nieva families.
+Apart from Mayon Skyline and Cagsawa Ruins, Hoyop Hoyopan Cave is another famous tourist spot in Albay that is a must-visit place.
+It is located in Barangay Cotmon in Camalig and is privately owned by Nuylan, Guerrero, and Nieva families.

 Hoyop means to blow in Bicol dialect.
 The interesting fact about Hoyop Hoyopan Cave is the guaranteed easy navigation adventure that kids and even lolos and lolas would not have a hard time walking around.
 And what’s more, it is so delightful to feel the cool breeze coming from the wind that blows gently inside the four openings.

 It was in May 2005 when we first visited the cave.
 This summer of 2014, I enjoined my family and my brother and his family to enjoy a caving experience as part of their first exciting Bicol escapade.
 We rented a jeepney so all of us (18 to be exact including our relatives) would fit in.